rapka/substack-recommendation-graph/README.md

 Note on url formatting: Some custom domains are configured to include `www.` in their names (i.e. "christopherrufo.com") while most will.
 Attempting to use an invalid url will throw an `ENOTFOUND` error.

+The scraping script defaults to delaying requests by 1000ms to avoid ratelimiting.
+This can be overriden using the `REQUEST_DELAY` environment variable.

 #### Conversion scripts